There are so many good gaming laptops available to choose from.

 In my life as a gamer and multitasker, I have been able to test many laptops in my lifetime; a few impressed me while others did not.
 But the ASUS TUF FX507VI-F15?
 This one had me glued to my seat.

 The first thing I noticed is its weight.
-The weight is only 4.85 pounds and the thickness being 0.89 inches is impressive, as I did not expect it to be that portable considering the fact that the laptop packs a punch in terms of its hardware!
+The weight is only 4.85 pounds, and the thickness being 0.89 inches is impressive, as I did not expect it to be that portable considering the fact that the laptop packs a punch in terms of its hardware!

 This laptop is able to manage drops, vibration, and even extreme temperatures, which is incredible considering the laptop’s durability.
 This means the laptop is built for a bumpy ride during transportation and switching between multiple tabs as well.